 Newborns and Infants

-A newborn has an underdeveloped immune system that is still learning to recognize and combat pathogens (2).
-Newborns are born with antibodies passed from their mothers during pregnancy and, if breastfed, through breast milk (2).
-These antibodies provide initial protection against infections (2).
-Research shows that breastfed babies tend to get sick less often than formula-fed babies due to the presence of maternal antibodies in breast milk (3).
+Newborns have an underdeveloped immune system that is still learning to recognize and combat pathogens (10).
+Newborns are born with antibodies passed from their mothers during pregnancy and, if breastfed, through breast milk (10).
+These antibodies provide initial protection against infections (10).
+Research shows that breastfed babies tend to get sick less often than formula-fed babies due to the presence of maternal antibodies in breast milk (11).

 Toddlers and Preschoolers

-As children grow, their immune systems become more adept at recognizing and fighting pathogens.
-Increased interaction with other children in daycare, preschool, or other settings exposes young kids to a variety of germs, and the immune system “learns” or adapts from this exposure and gradually becomes more robust (6).
+As children grow, their immune systems become more adept at recognizing and fighting pathogens; however, this is also a time of increased interaction with other children in daycare, preschool, or other settings.
+This exposure to a variety of germs is an important part of the development of the immune system, which “learns” or adapts from this exposure and gradually becomes more robust (14).

 School-Aged Children

-It is common for school aged children to get sick frequently; though by this age the frequency of illness is often notably less than during the preschool years (1).
-This is in part due to their maturing immune systems, as school aged children have been exposed to many common pathogens and have developed specific antibodies (6).
+It is common for school aged children to still get sick somewhat frequently; though by this age the frequency of illness is often notably less than during the preschool years (6).
+This is in part due to their maturing immune systems, as school aged children have already been exposed to many common pathogens and have developed specific antibodies (14).
 Also, by this age, many kids are more likely to follow good hygiene practices, including covering sneezes and effective handwashing, reducing the spread of germs and as such the frequency of illness.

 Teenagers and Adults

-The teenaged immune system is on par with adults in terms of maturity.
+The teenaged immune system is largely on par with that of adults.
 However, highschoolers tend to be in closer contact with their peers on a day to day basis compared to adults in the average workspace environment, so you may notice that your teen does tend to get sick slightly more often than you do.

 Is “Normal” Optimal?